 Washington, Oregon and Amtrak sponsor Amtrak Cascades intercity passenger rail service between Vancouver, B.C. and Eugene, OR.

-Work is being down throughout the 300-mile Amtrak Cascades corridor in Washington, detailed in this project map (pdf 1mb).
+Work is being done throughout the 300-mile Amtrak Cascades corridor in Washington, detailed in this project map (pdf 1mb).

 Expand and improve Washington's Amtrak Cascades service between Portland, OR, and Vancouver, B.C.